U.S. budget cuts force Yellowstone to delay opening

 "They could end up losing more in taxes over the season than what they saved with budget cuts," Darby said.
 "It's ridiculous."

-Some tourism leaders in Wyoming are working on their own plans to raise money to plow the roads at Yellowstone, in an effort to honor the spring opening dates that many families have already planned their vacations around.
+Some tourism leaders in Wyoming are working on their own plans to raise money to plough the roads at Yellowstone, in an effort to honour the spring opening dates that many families have already planned their vacations around.

 With a budget focused largely on fixed costs like fuel and salaries for key employees, there are no easy cuts to be made in Yellowstone's operating expenses.